The Values

 Ethical puzzles: Doing the right and wrong things.
 2004 (doc)

-I have sometimes used 'Sweden' (in inverted commas) as a metaphor for the ultimate neo-Holocene state where all humanity has achieved a secure and prosperous life -- a state for which the scandinavian countries have long served as a stereotype.
+I have sometimes used 'Sweden' (in inverted commas) as a metaphor for the ultimate neo-Holocene state where all humanity has achieved a secure and prosperous life -- a state for which the Scandinavian countries have long served as a stereotype.
 This is the presentation form of a lecture given in the real Sweden, to discuss ethical issues and persuade Swedes that they could show the rest of the world how to do it.
+They are of course laughingly deprecating about their country, and insist that these days Denmark is the poster-nation for contemporary ethical balance.

 Getting through to 'Sweden' 2006 (ppt)